/>

 Notable flight schools in Minnesota

-For a full searchable directory with student reviews, visit our flight school directory and filter by state.
+For a full searchable directory with verified listings, visit our flight school directory and filter by state.

-Before you choose: Read our guide to choosing a flight school — the 12 questions to ask before you sign up and the red flags to walk away from.
+Before you choose: Read our guide to choosing a flight school โ€” the 12 questions to ask every school before you sign up.
+Then take a discovery flight at two or three schools and compare the experience directly.

 Scholarships for Minnesota students